kobomarun/familychat/README.md

 2. **Enable Notifications**: Click the 🔔 icon to allow browser notifications (optional but recommended)
 3. **Select a Contact**: Click on a family member from the left sidebar
 4. **Start Chatting**: Type your message and hit send!
+5. **Share Images**:
+   - 📸 Tap the camera icon to take a photo
+   - 🖼️ Tap the image icon to select from gallery
+   - Photos are automatically compressed and optimized
-5. **Add Emojis**: Click the emoji button to add expressions
+6. **Add Emojis**: Click the emoji button to add expressions
-6. **Clear Chat**: Use the "Clear Chat" button to delete conversation history
+7. **Clear Chat**: Use the "Clear Chat" button to delete conversation history

 ### 🔔 About Notifications